Avamys Nasal spray

 What Avamys looks like

 Avamys nasal spray is a white suspension contained in an amber glass bottle, fitted with a pump.
 The bottle is in an off-white plastic casing with a light blue cap and side-button.
 The casing has a window for viewing the bottle contents.
-The bottle contains 120 sprays.
+The bottle contains either 30 or 120 sprays.
 Each spray delivers approximately 27.5 micrograms fluticasone furoate.

 Avamys contains the active ingredient fluticasone furoate.